 Montanwerke Brixlegg AG, Brixlegg (Visit to the refinery and foundry)

 Müller-Guttenbrunn-Group (Visit to the shredder plant of MGG Metrec, the post-shredder treatment plant of MGG Metran and the plastic recycling plant of MGG Polymers)

 How to Optimize Plastics Recycling to Obtain High Quality Polymers for Circular Electronics?

 Batteries – Power Density vs. Safety

-Major exhibition & perfect networking platform
+Major exhibition & perfect networking

 IERC 2020 is the electronics recycling industry’s leading event, bringing together more than 500 recycling professionals from around the globe.